genelkim/ulf2english/README.md

 2. Download the latest [asdf.lisp](https://common-lisp.net/project/asdf/#downloads) file and include it in your lisp start-up script (e.g. `.sbclrc`).
 I recommend also overwriting `quicklisp/asdf.lisp` to eliminate the possibility of accidentally loading the out-of-date copy of `asdf.lisp` that comes with Quicklisp be default.
 3. Then place the other depenedencies listed above in a folder accessible to Quicklisp or ASDF (which underlies quicklisp).
 How to do this in a couple ways is described by the following Stack Overflow answer https://stackoverflow.com/a/11265601.
 4. If you need a Python virtual environment, get [virtualenv](https://virtualenv.pypa.io/en/latest/#) (`cs.rochester.edu` already has it) and start a virtual environment.
 I also recommend [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) for better management of virtual environments.
 Alternatively, you can use [Anaconda](https://www.anaconda.com/products/individual).
-5. Run `install-pattern-en.sh` and check that it didn't fail (NB: the version we install requires Python 2)
+5. Run `script/install-pattern-en.sh` and check that it didn't fail (NB: the version we install requires Python 2).
+For Python 3 use `pip install pattern`.

 ## Running the Code
 This is really meant to be a library, but to check the basic functionality of any of the functions, you can load the file load.lisp and enter the package :ulf2english.
 For example,